A Guide to Cheap Weekly Accommodation in Queenstown

 For advice on how to find a room to rent in Queenstown, have a look at our 6 Resources to Find a Room to Rent in New Zealand.
 Renting a room involves a more complicated process than staying in short-term accommodation, so get clued up by reading The Paperwork Process of Renting or Flatting in New Zealand.

 Airbnb in Queenstown

-Although the average price for a room in Queenstown is NZ$324 per night, it is possible to find accommodation around the NZ$35-$70 price range across the Queenstown suburbs, such as Frankton, Fernhill, Queenstown Hill, Marina Heights and Goldfield Heights.
-(Note that prices are approximate and are subject to change).
+The average price for a room in Queenstown is NZ$400 per night.
+It is possible to find accommodation around the NZ$30-$50 price range, however, most of these listings are hostel dorms.
+The cheapest Airbnb listings with locals tend to cost around NZ$45-$120, found across the Queenstown suburbs, such as Frankton, Fernhill, Queenstown Hill, Marina Heights and Goldfield Heights.
+Note that prices are approximate and are subject to change.

 For more information on Airbnb, check out Everything You Need to Know About Airbnb in New Zealand and 10 Tips to Make the Most of Airbnb in New Zealand.